visalrotanak/github101/README.md

 Just to help you learn git.

 ## Git and Github for beginners
-Just follow these steps after you've forked this repo and cloned the fork.
+Just follow these steps to get going...

-1. Create a new folder named after your github username
-2. Inside that folder create a file by the name 'about.md'
-3. Inside aboud.md write your name.
+1. Fork and clone this repo.
+2. Edit names.md and add your github username in a new line inside it.
-4. Commit your changes and send a PR!
+3. Commit your changes, push them and send a PR.
-5. You're done!